anonymususer04/panfork/README.md

 Installation

-1. Place the termux-panfork.tgz file in the root of your internal storage.
+1. Place the termux-panfork.tgz file of your internal storage.
 2. Run the following commands in Termux:

    cd .. && termux-setup-storage && tar -xvzf /sdcard/termux-panfork.tgz